DanielCoffey1/GlassPane/README.md

    - Use "Reset to Defaults" to restore original keybinds
    - Click "Save Configuration" to apply changes

-**Configuration Storage**: Keybind settings are automatically saved to `%AppData%/GlassPane/keybinds.json` and restored on startup.
+**Configuration Storage**: Keybind settings and persistent app mappings are automatically saved to `%AppData%/GlassPane/keybinds.json` and restored on startup.

 **Real-time Updates**: Keybind changes take effect immediately without requiring application restart.